Rohini-Microsoft/Task-Management-in-Microsoft-Sustainability-Manager-Solution-Accelerator/README.md

   - **Clearer visibility** <br/>
   A single solution provides a clear overview of all tasks, making it secure, easier to prioritize, and monitor progress

+  - **Improved engagement** <br/>
+  Processes are simplified because employees need only go to one place to manage tasks.

+  - **Enhanced collaboration** <br/>
+  Unified tool allows everyone to work from the same platform, reducing communication gaps for better alignment

 </details>

 <br /><br />